GhofranDayyat/Team-Agreement/README.md

 ## Communication Plan
 - Working Hours
     * 9-10 Task Manegment
-    * 10-12 TO DO Task
+    * 10-12 TO DO Tasks
     * 12-1 Lunch Break
-    * 1- 7 TO DO Task
+    * 1- 7 TO DO Tasks
     * 7-10 review day work and merge it
 - We are a available on slake channel ``auction-401-project``
 - each one hour of work we can take 10 min break

 ## Work Plan
-- I will manage work flow vie trello board , we have in board the specification of the taskes  Distributed to be completed within specified periods
+- We will manage work flow vie trello board , we have in board the specification of the taskes  Distributed to be completed within specified periods
 -  project management tool : [Trello](https://trello.com/b/eaAafMSt/bidfastandlast)

 ## Git Process